 Distortions tend to be the results of mechanical damage, and if severe, may significantly influence rope strength.
 Observable rusting suggests insufficient lubrication, resulting in corrosion.
 Pitting of the exterior wires will become evident in certain circumstances.
 Broken wires eventually result.

 Interior corrosion takes place in several environments when lubrication is insufficient or else of an inappropriate kind.
 Decreased rope diameter will normally show the observer this condition.
-Confirmation of internal problems may only be made following the opening up of the steel wire rope.
-Clamps or the proper use of spike and needle are used to make it possible for internal inspection.
+Opening up wire rope is the only sure way to confirm internal issues.